 The Federal Investment Tax Credit (ITC) is arguably the most significant financial incentive for installing solar in the U.S. today.
 This tax credit has also helped the industry grow by more than 10,000% since it was implemented less than 15 years ago.

-This year the ITC is 26% and, unless Congress extends it, it will sunset at the end of 2021 for residential solar.
+The ITC is currently 26% through the end of 2022 for residential solar, thanks to Congress delaying the phase down for two years.
+As of now, it is scheduled to drop to 22% for 2023, and 0 for residential solar in 2024.
 If you’re wondering if the ITC savings also applies to home solar battery storage, this article will walk you through everything you need to know.

-If a homeowner installs both a solar PV and a battery storage system, would the ITC savings extend to storage?
-Yes!
-With one very important caveat: the energy used to charge the battery storage system must come 100% from solar, and not at all from the grid.
+Solar installations are definitely eligible for the ITC, but what about solar battery systems?
+If a homeowner installs both a solar PV and a battery storage system, the savings does extend to storage!
+However, there is one very important caveat: the energy used to charge the battery storage system must come 100% from solar, and not at all from the grid.

 Although energy storage devices were not written into the ITC and batteries themselves are not “solar energy properties” (equipment that generates electricity from the sun), the Internal Revenue Service (IRS) has interpreted the tax code in the past to include residential solar storage if it is charged exclusively from solar.